patelveronica/CHD_Prediction_ML/README.md

 The Framingham Risk Score (FRS) has driven cardiovascular disease risk screening for many years.
 In general, there are 2 main problems with current dataset.
 First, this screening happened based on known risk factors and not the actual presence of disease.
 Second, it is based on epidemiology.
 Epidemiologic data can be tricky because it tells us about issues in a given population.
 However, it does NOT necessarily indicate risk for a specific person.
->>>>>>> aedcb661887a552e5335746579e69e6e79234254

-**Domain : Healthcare

 **Importing Libraries:

-import pandas as pd
+1. import pandas as pd
-import numpy as np
+2. import numpy as np
-import matplotlib.pyplot as plt
+3. import matplotlib.pyplot as plt
-%matplotlib inline
+4. %matplotlib inline
-import seaborn as sns
+5. import seaborn as sns
 from sklearn.model_selection import train_test_split
 from sklearn.linear_model import LogisticRegression from sklearn.neighbors import KNeighborsClassifier